Bitchy Girl Island By D.I. Jolly

-“Or wait, do you dress frumpy or are you just frumpy?
+“Or wait, do you dress frumpy, or are you just frumpy?
 Because it’s really hard to tell.
-Well, actually, that isn’t true, because I can see your stomach from across the room.
+Well, actually, that isn’t true, I can see your stomach from across the room.
 It’s no wonder why you’ve made the lunchroom your base of operations.
-Never want to be too far away from the food.”
+Never wanting to be too far away from the food.”

-Victoria blanched and fell back on the typical defence move.
+Victoria blanched and fell back on the typical defense move.